 a) The Occupier agrees not to use or permit the Unit to be used otherwise than for residential purposes (this prohibits, inter alia, use of the Unit or its address for commercial purposes).

-b) The Occupier agrees not to share possession of the Unit or any part thereof with any person (other than those recognised occupants or those holding under a similar licence in respect of the other Units in the Apartment only) or to permit the Unit hereby licensed to the Occupier to be occupied by any person other than those authorised as aforesaid during the term of this Licence.
+b) The Occupier agrees not to share possession of the Unit or any part thereof with any person (other than those recognised occupants or those holding under a similar licence in respect of the other Units in the Apartment or Building only) or to permit the Unit hereby licenced to the Occupier to be occupied by any person other than those authorised as aforesaid during the term of this Licence.

-d) The Occupier agrees not to place or cause any obstruction (for example sports or musical equipment) in or on the Apartment or in or on any other part of the Complex and in particular not to place any shopping trolley, traffic cone, vehicle, motor cycles or bicycles, therein or thereon save in such locations as may be designated for the parking or storing of same.
+d) The Occupier agrees not to place or cause any obstruction (for example sports or musical equipment) in or on the Unit, Apartment, Building or in or on any other part of the Complex and in particular not to place any shopping trolley, traffic cone, vehicle, motor cycles or bicycles, therein or thereon save in such locations as may be designated for the parking or storing of same.
 If a trolley is removed from a supermarket, it must be immediately returned.
-Owners of bicycles or trolleys found in Apartments or hallways within the Complex will automatically be fined €20 for each and every instance.
+Owners of bicycles or trolleys found in Units, Apartments or hallways within the Complex will automatically be fined €20 for each and every instance.

 f) With the exception of a guide dog (which shall in every instance be notified in writing to the Operator), the Occupier shall not keep a dog or any other animal, reptile, insect or other pet in or on the Unit or in or on the Complex.
 Where a guide dog is kept in the Complex, the Occupier is responsible to clean up after the dog and ensure that the faeces are properly disposed of in a suitable, sanitary manner.

-a) The Occupier is responsible for the condition of the Unit and Apartment, and for what happens therein, from the moment they receive their access card until the end of the Licence Period.
+a) The Occupier is responsible for the condition of the Unit and / or Apartment, and for what happens therein, from the moment they receive their access card until the end of the Licence Period.